puppetlabs/puppetlabs-java_ks/README.md

 ##Reference

 ###Public Types
-* `java_ks`: This resource manages the entries in a Java keystore, and uses composite namevars to accomplish the same alias spread across multiple target keystores.
+* `java_ks`: This resource manages the entries in a Java keystore, and uses composite namevars to allow the same alias across multiple target keystores.

 ###Public Providers
-* `keytool`: Uses a combination of the binaries `openssl` and `keytool` to manage Java keystores
+* `keytool`: Manages Java keystores by using a combination of the `openssl` and `keytool` commands.

 ####Parameters
 All parameters, except where specified, are optional.

 #####`certificate`
 *Required.* Places an already-signed certificate in the keystore.
-This will autorequire the specified file and must be present on the node before java_ks{} is run.
+This autorequires the specified file and must be present on the node before java_ks{} is run.
 Valid options: string.
 Default: undef.

 #####`chain`
 Bundles intermediary certificate authorities with certificate authorities.
 This autorequires the file of the same path and must be present on the node before java_ks{} is run.
 Valid options: string.
 Default: undef.

 #####`ensure`
 Valid options: absent, present, latest.
 Latest verifies md5 certificate fingerprints for the stored certificate and the source file.
 Default: present.

 #####`name`
 *Required.* Identifies the entry in the keystore.
 This will be converted to lowercase.
 Valid options: string.
 Default: undef.

 #####`password`
-Used to protect the keystore.
+This password is used to protect the keystore.
 If private keys are also protected, this password will be used to attempt to unlock them.
 Valid options: String.
 Must be 6 or more characters.
 This cannot be used together with `password_file`, but *you must pass at least one of these parameters.* Default: undef.

 #####`password_file`
-A plaintext file where the password is stored.
+Sets a plaintext file where the password is stored.
 Used as an alternative to `password`.
-This cannot be used together with `password`, but *you must pass at least one of these parameters.*
-Valid options: String to the plaintext file.
+This cannot be used together with `password`, but *you must pass at least one of these parameters.* Valid options: String to the plaintext file.
 Default: undef.

 #####`path`
 Used for command (keytool, openssl) execution.
 Valid options: array or file path separated list (for example : in linux).
 Default: undef.

 #####`private_key`
-A private key that encrypts traffic to a server application.
+Sets a private key that encrypts traffic to a server application.
 Must be accompanied by a signed certificate for the keytool provider.
-This will autorequire the specified file and must be present on the node before java_ks{} is run.
+This autorequires the specified file and must be present on the node before java_ks{} is run.
 Valid options: string.
 Default: undef.

 #####`target`
-*Required.* Destination file for the keystore.
+*Required.* Specifies a destination file for the keystore.
 Autorequires the parent directory of the file.
 Valid options: string.
 Default: undef.

 #####`trustcacerts`
-Certificate authorities input into a keystore aren’t trusted by default, so if you are adding a CA you need to set this parameter to true.
+Certificate authorities input into a keystore aren’t trusted by default, so if you are adding a CA you need to set this parameter to 'true'.
 Valid options: 'true' or 'false'.
-Default: 'false'
+Default: 'false'.

 Limitations